Ikea recalls 36 mln chests, dressers after six deaths

 As part of the recall, IKEA is offering refunds or a free wall-anchoring kit.

 The U.S. recall covers about 8 million MALM chests and dressers and 21 million other model chests and dressers.
 About 6.6 million are being recalled in Canada.
-(Editing by Dan Grebler)
+(Reporting by Ian Simpson; Editing by Dan Grebler)